Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Yard Bug Spray

+Pest control products can also be used to prevent flea problems.
 Spraying your yard with a plant-based insecticide spray can help to protect your pets from fleas.
 Our Yard Bug Spray kills fleas and provides residual repellency protection.
-This acts as a barrier helping to keep fleas and other pests away.
-It’s formulated with plant essential oils, making it a more family-friendly option.
+The repellent properties in the spray will act as a barrier, helping to keep fleas and other pests away.
+It’s formulated with plant essential oils, making it a more family-friendly option when used as directed.
+Spray your lawn and areas with heavy vegetation to help control fleas.
+You can also spray the lower portions of your home’s foundation and the ground along the perimeter of your house to repel fleas from entering your home.

 Protecting your pets from fleas requires taking action in your yard, your home, and with your pets.
 If fleas are bugging your pets, we’re here to help!
 Check out our Bed Bug & Flea Killer spray.
 It will help to kill and repel fleas.
-Spray your pet’s bedding and areas where your furry family members like to hang out.
+Spray your pet’s bedding and areas where your furry family members like to hang out, but don’t spray your pets directly.

 Leave a comment